 Building healthier communities through better science

 The Environmental Health Sciences Center (EHSC) at UC Davis strives to bridge the gap between science and health.
-Our mission seems simple enough – to advance a better understanding of disease and disability related to the environment so people can reduce their exposure to chemicals and toxins.
+Our mission seems simple enough: To advance a better understanding of how disease and disability may be influenced by the environment so people can reduce their exposure to chemicals and toxins.

 But transforming what we know about the environment into action is more of a challenge.
 That’s because we believe the work we do in the lab should connect meaningfully with the communities we’re trying to help.
-It’s a harder road but a more strategic and worthwhile one too.
+It’s a harder road but a more strategic and worthwhile one.

-This is a much different approach than the old stereotype of the scientist hidden away in a lab.
-But working with communities to solve environmental health problems can lead to innovations and greater rigor in science, too.
-And this kind of community-based science ensures what we learn transforms into policies that lessen the social burden of environmental health problems, from autism to climate change.
+Working with communities to solve environmental health problems can lead to innovations and greater rigor in science, too.
+And this kind of community-based science ensures what we learn transforms into policies and public health action.
+These in turn lessen the social burden of environmental health problems, from autism, diabetes and asthma to cancer and Alzheimer’s disease.

-- Investigating the effect water quality has on zebrafish to better understand the impact it has on human reproduction
+- Investigating the effect water quality has to understand its impact on human reproduction

 - Analyzing the economic cost of pesticide-related intellectual disability

-- Studying the health effects of air pollution near the Salton Sea
+- Studying the health impacts of air pollution near the Salton Sea

-EHSC scientists also are doing pioneering work around autism and the environment.
-Our researchers were first to identify ways in which genes and nutrition change how the environment affects us.
-They showed many factors are responsible for the development of a disease or condition, and that good nutrition is a potent buffer against the toxic chemicals that can lead to autism.
+EHSC scientists also are doing pioneering work, for example, discovering how good nutrition can reduce the risk for autism and other types of brain dysfunction.
+Our researchers were first to identify how genes can influence the impact of nutrition, and that maternal nutrition is a potent buffer against the toxic chemicals that can lead to autism.

 They also discovered that the environment changes how genes associated with autism express themselves during pregnancy.
-This glimpse in utero could someday help identify the condition during a critical window of development, forever changing life’s possibilities for a child with autism.
+This glimpse in utero could someday help identify the condition earlier than what’s possible today, forever changing life’s possibilities for a child with autism.

-EHSC is uniquely positioned to help with California’s Climate Change Program as the state confronts increased wildfires, drought and heat due to the dramatic shift in the Earth’s temperature.
+EHSC is uniquely positioned to help with California’s Climate Change Program as the state confronts increased wildfires, drought and heat due to the impactful shift in the Earth’s temperature.
 EHSC-led climate projects include:

-- Surveying survivors of the 2017 Northern California wildfires
+- Surveying survivors for health problems related to the 2017 North Bay wildfires

-- Researching the impact wildfires have during pregnancy
+- Researching the impact urban wildfires have during pregnancy

 - Analyzing ash and debris from urban wildfires

-The environmental change communities need, particularly when they’re disproportionately burdened with environmental exposures, can seem overwhelming at best.
+The environmental change communities need, particularly when they’re disproportionately burdened with environmental exposures, can seem overwhelming.
 But working at the community level around environmental health problems inspires change at the top too, which can quicken our pace toward action.

 One such initiative is Project TENDR (Targeting Environmental Neuro-Development Risks), a coalition of environmental scientists, health professionals and children’s and environmental advocacy organizations working together to protect kids from the harm chemicals and other environmental hazards pose.